 Our education staff is led by Adam, our farm camp co-founder, and helping him with spring and fall farm “schools” and 9 one week long summer day camps are typically 5-6 farm education staff.
 All farm employees spend some of their weeks with their hands in the dirt.

 On the Rocky Creek Farm side, we bring on 1 flower and market stand lead and 2 flower apprentices.
 Our animal operation has one lead with one helper for animal care/irrigation/grounds.
 From September 1 on, we start up the cider press with a crew of 4 and incorporate school tours and a pumpkin patch.
 Very diverse opportunities exist!
 Long term employment is possible for certain folks.”
-Our farm owns/operates Bozeman Winter Market and may need a new market manager by late summer 2023, so a full scale small agricultural experience is possible!
+Our farm owns/operates Bozeman Winter Market and volunteering with our market manager can happen from late September to May, so a full scale small agricultural experience is possible!

 Educational Opportunities: "Hands on learning opportunity with ample opportunity for discussion in the field and at the lunch table.
 Jacy, Matt, and farm managers are always working with the crew; in the field is where most of the best conversation occurs!"
 We shoot for monthly inter-farm pot lucks and farm tours with our valley farmer friends.

 Skills Desired: "Experience is not necessary.
 We are looking for fun and efficient workers with a positive attitude and desire to learn, who communicate well, and who may find it fun to push their minds and bodies.
-Our spring needs this year include an education specialist with farm school, and fall needs include a cider mill and pumpkin patch leader and 4 crew."
-Experienced needs include a greenhouse lead, tractor operator, production manager, flower/berry lead, and pack shed lead
+Winter 2023/24 tasks greenhouse work, Winter CSA production, shoveling snow, grooming nordic trails on farm, staffing market stand, etc.

 Meals: On your own.
 We supply plenty of vegetables, some farm meats.
 Farm crew in the grove often cooks collectively.